vchalyi/vchalyi.github.io/_pages/about.md

   enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts

+latest_books:
+  enabled: true
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---
 ### Hey, I'm Viktor! 👋
 * 🤖 VP of Engineering